ka7/sh/README.md

 # sh

-This **S**hell **H**elper project is a set of Ubuntu/systemd orientated Bash aliases and env variables, along with the `shm` (SHell Manager) script, to help make it easier to manage your Bash shell from a known upstream (Github) online repository.
-The project also includes an associated collection of shell scripts to setup and manage a simple Ubuntu mail and web server and provide a foundation for the [NetServa HCP] PHP web interface.
-Note: mid-2017 both projects are in an early WIP stage.
+This **SH**ell project is a set of Ubuntu/systemd Bash aliases and env variables to help make it easier to manage your Bash shell from an upstream (Github) repository.
+The project also includes an associated collection of shell scripts to setup and manage a simple Ubuntu Web, Mail and DNS server which also provides a foundation for the [NetServa HCP] PHP web interface.

-**MAY 2017**

-Another major update...

-- use zesty as a working base
-- removed all OLD/* scripts
-- moved www/* to bin/* for unified web/cli shell scripts
-- moved cfg/ to etc/ and removed shell scripts
-- added $DTYPE $EXMYS $EXSQL $SQCMD to switch between MySQL and SQLite
-- a PHP admin interface is almost working for simple tasks
-- almost ready to move "serva" from private to public repo
-- added a lib/ dir and refactor out common script parts
-- pipe through "| $SQCMD" setting for the default database engine
+Note: mid-2017 both projects are in an early WIP alpha stage.

 ## Usage

 To use these scripts make sure you have the `git` package installed and either [fork this project] and clone your own copy (so you can provide patches via [pull requests]) or simply clone this repo and use the scripts anyway you care to.
-The simplest way to install and setup this project is to use this script as root.
+The simplest way to install and setup this project is to copy and paste this one-liner as root.
 Please [review the script] at Github first...

     curl -s https://raw.githubusercontent.com/netserva/sh/master/bin/setup-sh | bash

-Make sure `curl` and `git` are installed first.
+**Note:** make sure `curl` and `git` are installed first.
 Use `which git` and if nothing is returned then manually update the package list and make sure these very basic packages are available...

     sudo apt -y update
     sudo apt -y full-upgrade